KDE/documentation-develop-kde-org/HIG/source/components/navigation/tab.rst

    This menu should only include actions for manipulating the tab itself, such as Move Left, Move Right, Move to New Window, Close, Close All, Reload.
--  Do not resize tabs when adding a status icon or when the content of the page changes.
+-  Don't resize tabs when adding a status icon or when the content of the page changes.
 For applications where the tab title changes, like Dolphin or Konsole,  it is recommended to have a fixed tab size for all tabs.
--  Consider to provide 'add new tab' function if their pages contain documents, not for static content.
+-  Consider providing an 'Add New Tab' button on the right side of the tab bar for tabs that contain documents or other user-editable content.
 In this case the 'Add Tab' button should be used as a corner widget placed on the right hand of the tab bar.
-   Have keyboard shortcuts or menu items for easy access, but do not displayed the 'add tab' function in the application toolbar.
+Display keyboard shortcuts or menu items for easy access, but don't show the 'Add Tab' function in the application toolbar.
 -  Provide keyboard navigation to switch between tabs with Ctrl + Tab (Ctrl
    + Shift + Tab for backward navigation).
 For compatibility reasons it is recommended to also support Ctrl + PgDown (Ctrl + PgUp for backward